globus/searchable-files-demo/README.md

 visibility information for who is allowed to search on and view different parts of the data.

-The visiibility data and additional annotations used to augment the data from the Extractor is loaded from configuration data.
+The visibility data and additional annotations used to augment the data from the Extractor is loaded from configuration data.
 By default, this is `data/config/assembler.yaml`.